 Overall, whilst evoking strong memories of the movie, Topo Soft forgot to inject the fun factor.
 So what The New Batch boils down to (in a gremlin-sized pan on Marge’s hob) is a bland, uneventful and very brief platformer that mostly takes place on a single, ground floor plane, notwithstanding the occasional lift.

-Perhaps it might not be be so bad if the controls weren’t so lethargically unresponsive.
+Perhaps it might not be so bad if the controls weren’t so lethargically unresponsive.
 Then again if Billy actually did what you wanted him to do, when you wanted him to do it, there would be no challenge at all.

 Maybe the controls were deliberately botched because it would be cheaper than creating a decent, satisfying, license-worthy game with a genuine conclusion.
 You never know.
 When money’s tight and you’re pressed for time because the apocalypse is dawning on your doorstep it’s not unusual for things to be published unfin…